zhizhizhizhizhi/tp/docs/UserGuide.md

     After entering this command, your app should look like this:

 ![random-screenshot](images/random-screenshot.png)

-(note that screenshot might not look exactly the same on your end as flashcards are randomised.)
+Note that screenshot might not look exactly the same on your end as flashcards are randomised.

 #### <a name="next"></a>3.2.3.
 Next : `next`
 Skips the current flashcard and move on to the next card in quiz mode.
+You can use this command if you cannot get the correct answer but wish to continue with the quiz.
+The current flashcard will be considered incorrectly answered.

 Format: `next`